Security

 • Use memorable mode for usability needs, but prefer high-entropy random mode for core systems

-Understanding the boundaries helps apply the tool correctly.
+Understanding the boundaries helps apply the tool correctly and prevents treating a generator as a complete account-security program.

 • This tool generates and evaluates passwords; it does not enforce enterprise policy or auditing controls